Can You Sell Half of Your Property to Your Son or Daughter?

-Answered on 13 January 2018 by Nick Morrey
+Answered on 21 February 2022 by Nick Mendes

-If you are looking to come off the mortgage but still stay on the title deeds, which if this is the case won't be acceptable to a lender.
-The simple reason for this is that if you are not a party to the mortgage, but are on the title deeds, then in the event that the mortgage was defaulted on, the lender would be unable to gain possession of the property.
+You cannot sell half of your house to come off the mortgage, but still stay on the title deeds.
+A mortgage lender won’t accept this because if you are not a party to the mortgage, but are on the title deeds, then in the event that the mortgage was defaulted on, the lender would be unable to gain possession of the property.

 What are the options?

 Your main options are to apply for a 'Transfer of Equity', where you are adding your son to the mortgage and deeds, and staying on yourselves.
 You can either approach your existing lender for permission or can look to remortgage to a new lender.
 The lender will look at the overall affordability of the loan and will take into consideration the level of income your son earns, as well as your current income and future plans too.

 As part of the transfer you would need to take legal advice as to whether you should get the ownership of property as 'tenants in common' with a defined split between you and your son to be determined.

 The other option would be to "sell" the property to your son, and retain a legal interest in the property.
 This would be a 'concessionary sale' and not every lender will look at this type of scenario, however as John Charcol is an independent, whole of market broker, we have excellent relationships with those lenders who should be able to help.
 Once again you would need to take legal advice on the best way to do arrange the protection of your retained share.

 It would be worthwhile to discuss your enquiry in more detail, and if you would like to do so, then please submit an enquiry and we'll arrange for you to speak to one of our consultants.